JoseGuzman/modulegenerator/README.md

 $ pip install -e .
 ```

-You can sync it to GitHub with:
+To sync it to GitHub follow the instructions  [here](https://github.com/new) and type:

 ```bash
 $ git init